The NZAI team

 Dr Yuri Seo is an Associate Professor of Marketing at the University of Auckland Business School.
 He is currently serving as the Deputy Head of Department - Research at the Department of Marketing and as the Director of Korea Studies Centre at New Zealand Asia Institute.
 In addition, he is the Disciplinary Lead for Consumer Research and Marketing Science Group.
 Yuri’s research examines psychological and sociological approaches to consumer behaviour, which was published in over 50 academic articles in prominent business journals.
 Yuri is a recipient of several major research awards, including ANZMAC Emerging Researcher of the Year Award, The University of Auckland Early Career Research Excellence Award (ECREA), and The University of Auckland Business School Research Excellence Award.

-Asha Sundaram is a Senior Lecturer at the Department of Economics, Faculty of Business and Economics, University of Auckland.
+Asha Sundaram is an Associate Professor at the Department of Economics, Faculty of Business and Economics, University of Auckland.
 She has an MPhil in Economics from the University of Oxford, United Kingdom and a PhD in Economics from Syracuse University, United States.
 Her research interests are in the fields of International Trade and Development Economics.

 Topics she works on include the role of networks in international trade and the impact of globalisation on labour markets and firms.
 She has consulted for international organizations like the World Bank and the Asian Development Bank and research institutions like the Peterson Institute of International Economics and the Economic Research Institute for ASEAN and East Asia (ERIA).